Flavienlsi/event-driven-automation/README.md

 To test the workflow, we need to create an alert in wazuh.
 Since we are filtering concerning DNS Transfer zone, we will create an alert for this.
-To do so, we need to be in an other network than the one of the wazuh server.
+To do so, we need to be in another network than the one of the wazuh server.
 For this, I connected to the 4g of my phone and I used the following command to create an alert :

 ```bash